Azure Local: The best of the cloud and on-premises

 They serve different purposes in your environment.

-What's new in Azure Stack HCI?
+What's new in Azure Local?

-Learn more about Azure Stack HCI
+Learn more about Azure Local

 If you want to dive deeper into this topic there are two great Microsoft Learn learning paths you can follow: